zarpafantasma/corpus_rythmos/README.md

 ---
 #### 2. RTM ECONOMIC MONITOR (Crypto Engine)
 The second operational implementation of RTM Theory, demonstrating its universality across disciplines by applying the same topological principles to financial complexity.
 This tool scans real-time market data (such as BTC/USDT) to detect structural fractures in liquidity.
 It is designed to identify the exact moment the mathematical "friction" of the market collapses, predicting severe volatility events (flash crashes or explosive pumps) days before traditional kinetic momentum indicators react.

+> **DISCLAIMER: This is an academic, read-only topological data analysis tool.
+It does NOT execute trades, it does NOT mine cryptocurrency, and it is NOT financial advice.**

 * **Status:** Operational / Proof of Concept
 * **Domain:** Quantitative Finance & Market Topology